Retirement happiness is looking less and less real

 The higher the lack of confidence, the higher the anxiety level for non-retirees.
 The biggest sources of their financial anxiety: healthcare costs (71 percent), unawareness of personal health (62 percent); and being unsure about tax rates (52 percent).

 Being poor in retirement isn’t anything new, and those delightful golden years are looking more like bronze as low income is not only contributing to anxiety, but also depression and loneliness in older Americans.

 “Working throughout your life was once a reliable route to a comfortable, financially secure retirement.
-Over the years, Americans have been asked to take on more responsibility and become more self-sufficient when it comes to their retirement planning,” says Greg Anton, CPA, CGMA, and chair of the AICPA’s National CPA Financial Literacy Commission.
-“We’ve found that today, even Americans who say they’ll reach their financial goals are anticipating a more active ‘retirement-lite’ that involves working and making financial sacrifices.”
+Over the years, Americans have been asked to take on more responsibility and become more self-sufficient for their retirement planning;” says Greg Anton, CPA, CGMA, and chair of the AICPA’s National CPA Financial Literacy Commission.
+“We’ve found that today, even Americans who say they’ll reach their financial goals are anticipating a more active ‘retirement-lite’.
+That involves working and making financial sacrifices.”

 The biggest financial sacrifice among non-retired Americans is nearly half — 45 percent — expect to work full-time longer than they expected.
 Another 43 percent believe they’ll be working in some capacity, probably part-time, during retirement age.
-Forty percent think they’ll have to move to a less-expensive city and another 28 percent believe they’ll have to forego medical care.
+Forty percent think they’ll have to move to a less-expensive city.
+Another 28 percent believe they’ll have to forego medical care.

 “As life expectancies have gotten longer, retirement planning has become more difficult,” the AICPA survey says.
 “For non-retired Americans, anxiety over Social Security and a sharp decrease in company pensions may have led to an increased emphasis on personal savings.”